Tanishq2505/ToDoList/README.md

-A ToDo List App for DSC Recruitments
+A ToDo List App to record all your tasks and cross them out when you complete them!